auperatech/VMSS2.0/docs/node_guide.md

 **Node Options** `<TODO>`

+**Basic Node IO:** This node has two output streams:
+- The first output stream produces `ImagePacket` objects
+- The second output stream produces `VideoStreamInfoPacket` objects

-**Basic Node IO:** This node has no input streams, rather the camera device is specified by `node_options->path`.
-This node has two output streams, the first output stream produces `ImagePacket` objects, the second output stream produces `VideoStreamInfoPacket` objects.
+**Specifying the Input:** This node has no input streams, rather the camera device is specified by `node_options->path`.

 ## x86_dec